 If you’re visiting as an adult or family, or simply want to stay near your child when they attend Space Camp, you have a number of options in the immediate area.
 Here are some to consider.

-Is Space Camp for Americans only?
+Is Space Camp for Americans Only?

 How Long is Space Camp?

-What do you need to Bring for Space Camp
+What Do You Need to Bring for Space Camp?

-How to arrange a Space Camp Experience
+How to Book a Space Camp Experience

 Our Space Camp Experience

-So, hopefully that answers many of your Space Camp questions.
+Hopefully that answers many of your Space Camp questions.
 If not, head on over to the official FAQ page for lots more information!
 Now, I’m going to talk about our experience attending Space Camp.

-Suiting up
+Suiting Up

 These were super cool all-in-one suits with loads of pockets, not to mention NASA badges and logos.
-They even all came with our own custom leather name logo.
+They even came with our own custom leather name tag.
+We were thrilled to each get one to keep, and it put us all in the mood for some space activity training!

 Multi-Axis Trainer

-Certainly, all of us who took part in it didn’t feel any ill effects from the movement.
+All of us who took part didn’t feel any ill effects from the movement.
 Instead, the trainer is designed to disorient the user, and NASA used it to help astronauts learn how to handle instruments in a fluid environment.
+We certainly enjoyed it!

 Moon Walking